chazbrahma/Stock-Price-Predicition/README.md

 The project outputs the following metrics to assess the model's performance:

-Training Set Mean Squared Error (MSE)
+Training Set Mean Squared Error (MSE) and
 Testing Set Mean Squared Error (MSE)

 These metrics help gauge the accuracy of the predictions and the model's generalizability.